 I was 22 when I first travelled to Russia on my own – the very first time was 7 years earlier, part of a school trip : I choose to study Russian for a couple of years because they were offering a school trip to Moscow.
 Let’s be honest, I was a terrible student and barely knew the alphabet when I got to Russia’s capital city.

-22 was the first number I’ve learned.
+22 was the first number I’ve learned (beside 1, 2, 3).
 A friendly babushka in the train taugh it to me.
 I learned the alphabet while trying to understand the menu in small cafés of provincial Russian towns.
 It took me a while to dare ordering the famous “herring under a fur coat salad” – Селёдка под шубой … (I found out later it’s also simply called Shuba!).

-Now, I’ve spent almost a year in total travelling different corners of the Russian Federation, another year across the South Caucasus and Central Asia, all former Soviet countries.
+Now, I’ve spent over a year in total travelling different corners of the Russian Federation, another year across the South Caucasus and Central Asia, all former Soviet countries.

-I’ve learned most of my (still poor in my opinion) russian knowledge by talking with strangers !
-From Adygea to the Pamir, from Nagorno Karabakh to Buryatia, I can have broken conversations about plenty of topics, ask my way around, order food and even bargain prices at the market.
+I’ve learned most of my (still poor) russian knowledge by talking with strangers !
+From Adygea to the Pamir, Nagorno Karabakh to Buryatia, I can have broken conversations about plenty of topics, ask my way around, order food and even bargain prices at the market.

 Russian is said to be spoken by 258 millions of people all across the former Soviet Union and in the world in general, either as a native or a second language.
 Some people are fluent like most Russian citizens, others only speak it a bit like women in Pamiri villages, but it doesn’t matter as long as you can communicate other than with smiles and hand gestures, right ?